ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) The design is strong
+A) The operation is complete

-B) The sketch is fully constrained
+B) The material is thick

-C) The material is thick
+C) The design is strong

-D) The operation is complete
+D) The sketch is fully constrained

 ---

-The sketch is fully constrained
+D) The sketch is fully constrained

 ///

 ## Master Answer Key

-1. B – Adding dimension to CAD parts creates 3D features and complexity, moving beyond flat designs to more sophisticated parts.
+1. C – Adding dimension to CAD parts creates 3D features and complexity, moving beyond flat designs to more sophisticated parts.

 2. B – Join and cut are the two main operations in the extrude process, allowing you to either add or subtract material.

-3. B – The join operation adds material to an existing body, creating features like pins or protrusions.
+3. D – The join operation adds material to an existing body, creating features like pins or protrusions.

-4. C – The cut operation subtracts material from an existing body, creating holes or removing sections.
+4. D – The cut operation subtracts material from an existing body, creating holes or removing sections.

-5. B – Sketches for 3D features should be created on the actual object surface, not on origin planes, to properly interface with the existing geometry.
+5. C – Sketches for 3D features should be created on the actual object surface, not on origin planes, to properly interface with the existing geometry.

-6. B – When all lines turn black, it indicates the sketch is fully constrained with proper dimensions and relationships.
+6. C – When all lines turn black, it indicates the sketch is fully constrained with proper dimensions and relationships.

-7. B – The holes in the demonstration were set to 12 mm diameter for the washer design.
+7. D – The holes in the demonstration were set to 12 mm diameter for the washer design.

 8. B – Sketches disappear after successful extrude operations, which is normal behavior in CAD software.

-9. C – The join operation keeps everything as one unified body rather than creating separate components.
+9. B – The join operation keeps everything as one unified body rather than creating separate components.

-10. B – The eyeball icon is used to toggle sketch visibility, allowing you to re-show sketches that have disappeared.
+10. C – The eyeball icon is used to toggle sketch visibility, allowing you to re-show sketches that have disappeared.

-11. B – Dragging the extrude direction upward switches the operation to join, while downward switches to cut.
+11. C – Dragging the extrude direction upward switches the operation to join, while downward switches to cut.

-12. C – Red color indicates a cut operation is being performed, providing visual feedback about the operation type.
+12. B – Red color indicates a cut operation is being performed, providing visual feedback about the operation type.

-13. B – The construction lines were set at 45 degrees to create the desired angular relationship in the design.
+13. D – The construction lines were set at 45 degrees to create the desired angular relationship in the design.

-14. B – Construction lines serve as reference geometry for dimensioning and applying constraints to create robust sketches.
+14. C – Construction lines serve as reference geometry for dimensioning and applying constraints to create robust sketches.

-15. C – When multiple bodies exist, you can select which specific object you want to cut or not cut during the operation.
+15. B – When multiple bodies exist, you can select which specific object you want to cut or not cut during the operation.

-16. B – "Robust" refers to a sketch being fully constrained with all necessary dimensions and relationships properly defined.
+16. D – "Robust" refers to a sketch being fully constrained with all necessary dimensions and relationships properly defined.